Lambda3/iisexpress-bootstrapper/README.md

 Yes, simple as that.
 With this library you can easily setup IIS Express and write your acceptance tests for your web application using Selenium Webdriver, WatyN or whatever you want.

 Note: In order to work, the web application and the acceptance test project must be in the same solution folder.
+You can see a full sample [here](https://github.com/abnerdasdores/iisexpress-bootstrapper-sample).